karink520/git-and-github-intro/git_workshop.md

     `git checkout -b mybranchname`

     Instead of `mybranchname`, you can name the branch anything you like, just aim to keep it short and descriptive of the work you are planning to do on it (e.g. are you adding a certain feature or functionality to your code? are you fixing a bug?).
-(Note: if you were to to aready have an existing branch that you want to move to, you could omit the `-b` flag in the command above to just move to that branch, without creating a new one).
+Note: if you were to to aready have an existing branch that you want to move to, you could omit the `-b` flag in the command above to just move to that branch, without creating a new one.

-3. Make changes to your repository
+3. Make changes to your repository.

 4. Check the status with: